Azure/Industrial-IoT/docs/deploy/howto-deploy-aks.md

     chmod +x Microsoft.Azure.IIoT.Deployment
     ```

-2. The application will ask you to choose your Azure environment, please select one.
-Those are either Azure
-    Global Cloud or government-specific independent deployments of Microsoft Azure.

-    ``` bash
-    [13:57:12 INF] Application RunMode is not configured, default will be used: Full [13:57:25 INF] Starting full deployment of Industrial IoT solution.
-    Please select Azure environment to use:

-    Available Azure environments:
-    0: AzureGlobalCloud
-    1: AzureChinaCloud
-    2: AzureUSGovernment
-    3: AzureGermanCloud
-    Select Azure environment:
-    0
-    ```

-3. The application will ask you to provide your Tenant Id.
+2. The application will ask you to provide your Tenant Id.
 This is the same as Directory Id.
 To find out your
     Directory Id:

     * Go to Azure Portal